bobschrag/token-matcher/README.md

 expressions among an application's authored templates, thus enhancing programmer productivity and product maintainability.

-See examples forthcoming next.

-We have developed NLP applications using similar (but less versatile) matching capabilities integrated with logic programming (e.g., Prolog, Datalog) for knowledge representation and reasoning.
-We are working on a compatible Datalog implementation in Clojure.
-We ultimately expect logical type reasoning to replace the existing kind registry.

-We envision other future token matcher work to increase expressivity for emerging use cases, efficiency, robustness, and scale.

 ## Example operations

-In illustrative examples below, function `match` takes two arguments---a template and an input string---returning a hashmap of feasible bindings for template variables (*vars and +vars) where such exist, else `nil`.
-Examples are taken from among tests in test/token_matcher/core_test.clj.
+In illustrative examples below, function `match` takes two arguments---a template and an input string---returning a hashmap of feasible bindings for tm-vars where such exist, else `nil`.
+Examples are taken from among tests in `test/token_matcher/core_test.clj`.

 Sections following these examples present detailed documentation.

-### Plain var examples
+### Plain tm-var examples

 ```clojure
 > (match "foo" "foo")